hiiammalte/foodtruacker/README.md

 8. Launch https://localhost:5001/swagger/index.html in your browser to view the Swagger documentation of your API.

-9. Use Swagger, Postman or any other application to send a POST-request to https://localhost:5001/api/Administration/Register to register your inital admin account.
+9. Use Swagger, Postman or any other application to send a POST-request to https://localhost:5001/api/Administration/Register to register your initial admin account.
 Send the following object:
 ```
 {
     "email": "...",